StevenTang1506/COMP2113/README.md

 ## Non-Standard Libraries

-List any non-standard C/C++ libraries used in your project.
-Be sure to indicate what features in your game are supported by these libraries.

 1. **Library 1** - <random>: This library is used to generate random numbers that add an element of unpredictability to the outcomes of pitches and hits.

 ## Compilation and Execution Instructions